benlhy/react-teave/README.md

 - Allow absolute imports from `src` (set in `jsconfig.json`)
   - Write imports as `import Button from "components/Button"` instead of ugly stuff like `import Button from "./../../components/Button"` (this still works too)
-- Deployment config files for Docker, Jenkins & Nginx

-## Contribute

-Got any questions, comments, or recommendations for useful tools/tips that aren't included here yet? **Come talk to the UI team!** We'd love to discuss and learn from you too :)

 ## Learn More